Boyd Martin Eventing

-Boyd Martin, 32 of Cochranville, PA and Aiken, SC relocated to the United States in from Australia in 2007 to pursue his dreams of competing in international three-day eventing.
-In 2009 he officially changed his citizenship with the FEI and is now riding for the United States.
+Boyd Martin relocated to the United States from Australia in 2007 to pursue his dreams of competing in international three-day eventing.
+As the son of an American citizen he has always enjoyed dual citizenship, and in 2009 he officially began representing the United States in International competition.

 After overcoming great adversity including a devastating barn fire and the deaths of his father and father-in-law in 2011, Boyd and Neville made an amazing comeback to finish 7th at Burghley, the toughest event in the world.
 Boyd finished 2011 ranked 8th on the HSBC World Rankings, Neville Bardos was named the 2011 International Horse of the Year by the USEF, and The Chronicle of the Horse named Boyd its 2011 Overall Rider of the Year.

-Working hard behind the scenes is a dedicated support team: Boyd's groom is Lindsey Taylor, his farrier is Doug Neilson, CJF and his veterinarian is Dr. Kevin Keane, DVM.
-In addition to training with Phillip Dutton, Boyd receives coaching in dressage with his wife Silva and attends team training sessions with Capt.
-Mark Phillips.
+Working hard behind the scenes is a dedicated support team: Groom Lindsey Taylor, farrier Doug Neilson, CJF and veterinarian Dr. Kevin Keane, DVM.
+In addition to training with Phillip Dutton, Boyd receives coaching in dressage with his wife Silva and regularly works with US Eventing Team Coach David O'Connor.

 Boyd's complete competition record is available at the US Eventing:

-Boyd’s current sponsors include Attwood Surfaces, Charles Owen, Devoucoux Saddlery, Ecogold, EquiFit, Arenus/Equilite, Point Two Pro Air Jackets, Purina, Shires, Smartpak, Theault, and the Professional Riders Organization.
+Boyd's current sponsors include Attwood Equestrian Surfaces, Charles Owen, Devoucoux Saddlery, Ecogold, EquiFit, Arenus/Equilite, Majyk Equipe Boots, Point Two Pro Air Jackets, Purina, Shires and Smartpak Equine.